Getting Your Business Going After COVID-19

 Create a Plan for Reopening after COVID-19

-Take a look at your business plan now and see if it needs to be altered for the post-Coronavirus world.
-Clearly define your company’s strengths and weaknesses, so you can make adjustments and improve.
+Look at your business plan now and see if it needs to be altered for the post-Coronavirus world.
+Clearly define your company’s strengths and weaknesses, so you can adjust and improve.
 If your business relied on word-of-mouth references and foot traffic, you might not be able to depend on that right away.
 We could still be a few months away from people walking the streets and interacting face-to-face like everything is normal.
 Thus, it may be in your best interest to pivot and offer online sales.

-Depending on your particular industry, you may have seen online sales gain traction recently.
+Depending on your industry, you may have seen online sales gain traction recently.
 While the travel and auto parts industries have taken big hits—healthcare, electronics, and home fitness companies are thriving.
 According to the government, online sales accounted for 11.4% of total retail spending at the end of 2019.
 That number is expected to increase to 12% in 2020.
-If you’re interested in developing an easy-to-use E-commerce store, get in touch with the dedicated team at NuStream.
+If you’re interested in developing an easy-to-use E-commerce store, contact the dedicated team at NuStream.

 Develop a Digital Marketing Campaign